-7. (a) Sessions of Codex Committees and Coordinating Committees will be convened by the Directors-General of FAO and WHO in consultation with the chairperson of the respective Codex Committee.
-The letter of invitation and provisional agenda shall be prepared by the Chief, Joint FAO/WHO Food Standards Programme, FAO, Rome, in consultation with the chairperson of the committee for issue by the Directors-General to all Members and Associate Members of FAO and WHO or, in the case of Coordinating Committees, to the countries of the region or group of countries concerned, Codex Contact Points and interested international organizations in accordance with the official mailing lists of FAO and WHO.
-Chairpersons should, before finalizing the drafts, inform and consult with the national Codex Contact Point where one has been established, and, if necessary, obtain clearance from the national authorities concerned (Ministry of Foreign Affairs, Ministry of Agriculture, Ministry of Health, or as the case may be).
-The invitation and Provisional Agenda will be translated and distributed by FAO/WHO in the working languages of the Commission at least four months before the date of the meeting.
+7. (a) Sessions of Codex Committees will be convened by the Directors-General of FAO and WHO in consultation with the chairman of the respective Codex Committee.
+The chairman concerned should send drafts of the letter of invitation and provisional agenda to the Chief, Joint FAO/WHO Food Standards Programme, FAO, Rome, for issue by the Directors-General to all Members and Associate Members of FAO and WHO, Codex Contact Points and interested international organizations in accordance with the official mailing lists of FAO and WHO.
+Draft invitations and the Provisional Agenda should be sent to FAO at least three months before the date of the meeting.
+Chairmen should, before submitting the drafts, inform and consult with the national Codex Contact Point where one has been established, and, if necessary, obtain clearance from the national authorities concerned (Ministry of Foreign Affairs, Ministry of Agriculture, Ministry of Health, or as the case may be).
+If the Directors-General wish to propose amendments, the chairman of the Committee concerned should be consulted before these are made.
+The draft invitation and Provisional Agenda submitted by the chairman will be translated by FAO/WHO into the working languages of the Commission.

-- (b) Invitations should include the following: - (i) title of the Codex Committee, - (ii) time and date of opening and date of closing of the session, - (iii) place of the session, - (iv) languages to be used and arrangements for interpretation, i.e., whether simultaneous or not, - (v) if appropriate, information on hotel accommodation, - (vi) request for the names of the chief delegate and other members of the delegation, and for information on whether the chief delegate of a government will be attending as a representative or in the capacity of an observer.
+- (b) Invitations will be issued in the working languages of the Commission and drafts should include the following: - (i) title of the Codex Committee, - (ii) time and date of opening and date of closing of the session, - (iii) place of the session, - (iv) languages to be used and arrangements for interpretation, i.e., whether simultaneous or not, - (v) if appropriate, information on hotel accommodation, - (vi) request for the names of the chief delegate and other members of the delegation, and for information on whether the chief delegate of a government will be attending as a representative or in the capacity of an observer.

-Replies to invitations will normally be requested to be sent to reach the chairperson as early as possible and in any case not less than 30 days before the session.
+Replies to invitations will normally be requested to be sent to reach the chairman as early as possible and in any case not less than 30 days before the session.
 A copy should be sent also to the Chief, Joint FAO/WHO Food Standards Programme, FAO, Rome.
 It is of the utmost importance that by the date requested a reply to invitations should be sent by all those governments and international organizations which intend to participate.
 The reply should specify the number of copies and the language of the documents required.